-A traditional Sunday Roast is a must for a relaxing weekend.
+A traditional Sunday Roast is a must for a relaxing Sunday afternoon.
 Here are eight suggestions for the best places to go when you fancy Sunday Lunch in Birmingham.

 The traditional Sunday Roast is one of my favourite parts of British food.
 I absolutely love a plate laden with roast meats, roast potatoes, veg, and lashings of hot gravy.
 Not forgetting the Yorkshire puddings as well, of course!

 A while ago, I published a post about the best places for brunch in Birmingham, packed full of fantastic suggestions from some of my favourite Birmingham Bloggers.

-I think you’ll agree that these sound like great suggestions for a good old-fashioned Sunday roast.
+I think you’ll agree that these sound like great suggestions for a good old-fashioned Sunday roast dinner.
 And best of all, there’s no washing up afterwards!

 The Button Factory